brillout/wildcard-api/docs/readme.template.md

 };
 ~~~

-Return a JavaScript value instead:
+Return a JavaScript value instead.
 ~~~js
 endpoints.getTodoList = async function() {
   if( !this.user ) {